mefellows/muxy/README.md

 * Ideal for use in CI/Test Suites to test resilience across languages/technologies
 * Simple native binary installation with no dependencies
 * Extensible and modular architecture
+* An official Docker [container][https://github.com/mefellows/docker-muxy] to simplify uses cases such as Docker Compose

 ## Installation